dgodfrey206/custom-separator/README.md

     string_delimited_output_stream str(std::cout);

-The default separator is a space character but it is trivial to allow any separator.
+The default separator is a space character but it can be specified by a second argument.
 When the custom functionality is turned off (calling `tie()` will `nullptr`), this stream (for the most part) acts exactly like the stream that it wraps.